MikaKpk/I-don-t-like-Github/README.md

 correct, then you have to create a pull request, and on the next page you have to confirm it.
 All of that could have been solved with a "idgaf just update my damn copy so I can suggest an edit to the original" button, but no, welcome to Github.

+I might add more to this in the future on my travel through the amzingly complicated world of GH